vinceskahan/v5wiki/installer-options.md

 Support was later added for per-platform packages, such as `deb` for Debian, Ubuntu, and Mint as well as `rpm` for Redhat/CentOS and SuSE.

-These notes about the pros/cons of different mechanisms, actual and potential, for installing WeeWX.
+These are notes about the pros/cons of different mechanisms, actual and potential, for distributing and installing WeeWX.

 ## General